 In most cases, Twilio will receive an error back from the carrier when a message is filtered.
 We flag these responses with Error 30007.

-Notice: As of November 2019, we have tracked an increase in false positive delivery statuses for messages sent to wireless phone numbers in the U.S. In these cases, the carrier has been unable to return an error to Twilio advising the message was blocked.
-This is causing some A2P long code messages to show a
+Notice: In November 2019, Twilio observed an increase in false positive delivery statuses for messages sent to wireless phone numbers in the U.S. In these cases, the carrier was unable to return an error to Twilio advising the message was blocked.
+This caused some A2P long code messages to show a

 Delivered status, despite being undelivered.
-Twilio is actively working on a fix with our carrier partners to ensure these messages receive the correct
+As of December 17, 2019, Twilio has implemented a fix with our carrier partners to help ensure that these messages receive the correct

 What should I do if I suspect my messages are being filtered?